aleen42/PersonalWiki/Programming/JavaScript/reflect/reflect.md

 ## Reflect [Back](../JavaScript.md)

-**Reflect** is a global built-in projects provided since ES6 for interceptable operations in JavaScript.
+**Reflect** is a global built-in project provided since ES6 for interceptable operations in JavaScript.
 It provides static methods as the same as those of **proxy handlers**.
-Like **Math**, it is not a function object, so it is not constructable.
+Like **Math**, it is not a function object, so it is not constructible.

 ```js
 const obj = { a: 1, b: 2 };